FAForever/wiki-pages/Development/Vault/Guidelines.md

 title: Vault Guidelines
 description: Quality and content guidelines for vault maps and mods.
 published: true
-date: 2026-08-11T17:43:05.914Z
+date: 2026-08-12T08:50:46.659Z
 tags: modding, mapping, rules
 editor: markdown
 dateCreated: 2023-03-16T15:59:09.647Z
 ---

-These are guidelines for vault maps and mods.
-Content that violates these may be hidden from the vault, however, they are not rules, and violations against them will not incur sanctions upon the uploader.
+These are guidelines for maps and mods to be uploaded to the vault.
+Content that violates these may be hidden, however, they are not rules, and violations against them alone will not incur sanctions upon the uploader.

 ## General
 * Names and descriptions should not be misleading, and should reasonably describe the content.